+Flying

-Wasaya Airways and Perimeter Air provide scheduled service to the community 7 days a week.
-Other smaller airlines also such as Northstar and Superior also provide service to the community.
-Wasaya and Perimeter fly out of Thunder Bay and Winnipeg and also smaller communities like Red Lake and Sioux Lookout.
+Wasaya Airways and Perimeter Aviation provide scheduled service to the community 7 days a week.
+They fly out of Thunder Bay and Winnipeg, as well as some smaller communities, like Red Lake and Sioux Lookout.
+Smaller airlines, Northstar and Superior, also provide service to the community.
 It costs approximately \$600 to fly to and from Winnipeg.

+The Pikangikum Education Authority provides every non-local teacher with a \$2,400.00 stipend toward travel expenses, per school year, to help cover the cost of traveling.

+Driving

-For the months of January to March our community is connected to the outside world by a winter road leading to Red Lake and a paved highway from there.
-It takes about 2 hours to drive to Red Lake and about 7 hours to drive from Red Lake to Winnipeg.
-During summer months people travel by boat to the other side of the lake and drive their vehicles from there on an all weather dirt/gravel road to points in southern Canada.
+In the wintertime, Pikangikum is accessible by a gravel road from Red Lake, Ontario.
+From December to March, you can drive to Pikangikum over an ice road on Lake Pikangikum.
+It takes about 2 hours to drive from Pikangikum to Red Lake and about 7 hours to drive from Red Lake to Winnipeg.

+During summer, people travel by boat across Lake Pikangikum and, from there, drive on an all-weather dirt and gravel road to points in southern Canada.